-Specifies an optional protected class list; that is, a member in TLVPARM that contains information used to construct the correct resource validation request for the security system.
-The NAM database (DB) does not use this feature.
-Refer to "Protected Class Lists" on page 154 for more information.
+Specifies a member in TLVPARM that contains protected class lists information.
+This is used to by external security packages to construct the correct resource validation request.
+Refer to "Protected Class Lists" on page 99 for more information.

-NAF | NONAF
+NAF|NONAF

-Specifies whether to log a message in the Network Access
+Specifies whether or not validation exception records are written to the Network Accounting Facility (NAF).

-Facility (NAF) dataset if any exceptions result from NAM access validation.
 The default is NAF.

-NOTIFY | NONOTIFY
+NOTIFY|NONOTIFY